eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

 they've diagnosed themselves from first principles after an unusual reaction to a drug?

-I talked about it with friends who have ADHD.
-I showed my psychiatrist the [Austral commit log][log]: tall, narrow peaks of hyperfocus separated by long stretches of inactivity.
+And I talked about it with friends who have ADHD, and things began falling into place.
+I even showed my psychiatrist the [Austral commit log][log]: tall, narrow peaks of hyperfocus separated by long stretches of inactivity.

 [log]: https://github.com/austral/austral/graphs/contributors